Skip to main content

 Manage Secrets for Local Dev

 In local dev, you’ll put your secrets in your .env file.
-Every compose app created with goldsky compose init will come with a gitignored .env file by default.
+Every compose app created with goldsky compose init comes with a gitignored .env file by default.

 # Compose Local Secrets